How to Report and Pay Independent Contractor Taxes

 Paying Income Taxes as an Independent Contractor?

 The first step about income tax is to know your “Net Income” from all your business activities.
-The income from your work is recorded on Schedule C. The income from your IC jobs will be listed.
-Then the deductions are reduced, and the result will be your net income total amount.
-You can see this number on Line 12 of your form 1040.
-It will be added in with any other income, and the tax will be calculated on your total adjusted gross income.
+The income from the work you input on Schedule C. had the revenue from your IC jobs.
+Then the deductions are reduced, resulting in your total net income amount.
+You can see this number on Line 12 of your Form 1040.
+It will be with any other income, and these are the tax calculations on your total adjusted gross income.

 State Income Taxes

-Most of the US states collect income tax from anyone that works or make money in any industry or kind of business.
+Most US states collect income tax from anyone working or making money in any industry or business.
 You must pay the state taxes as an independent contractor.

 Learn to Calculate Self-Employment Tax and How to Include it on Your Tax Return?

-The amount of the net income (The profit) from your Schedule C will determine The total amount of self-employment tax you will have to pay.
-Schedule SE is where it is calculated.
-The total of this tax calculation will be added to your total income tax that you must pay.
+The profit you make from your Schedule C will determine the amount of self-employment tax you need to pay.
+This calculation is done on Schedule SE and will be added to your income tax.

 +——+ workstation